joelparkerhenderson/internationalshowtimes-api-scripts/README.md

     20345

     $ cinepass-get-showtimes-by-cinema-id-and-movie-id 41514 20345
     ...
-JSON list of showtimes for AMC Emipre 25 in New York City for Spider-Man: Homecoming
+JSON list of showtimes at AMC Empire 25 of Spider-Man: Homecoming

 ## Setup